-The MSN Leadership track consists of 36 credit hours, including a 6-credit hour virtual capstone.
-Each didactic course is designed to be $7 \ 1/2$ weeks in duration in spring and fall, and 6 weeks in the summer.
-The capstone is a 15 week course that is completed in the last semester of the program.
+The MSN Leadership track consists of 36 credit hours, including a 6-credit hour clinical practicum experience.
+Each didactic course is designed to be 7 1/2 weeks in duration in spring and fall, and 6 weeks in the summer.
+The practicum course (NSG 625) is a full semester 15-week course that is completed in the last semester of the program.
 The program can be completed in 6 semesters of part-time study, including summer, or in 4 semesters of full-time study, including summer.